isabella232/element-optogenetics/docs/src/concepts.md

 [U19 BrainCoGS MATLAB pipeline](https://github.com/BrainCOGS/U19-pipeline-matlab/tree/master/schemas/%2Boptogenetics)
 serves as an important precursor project to this Element.

-## Element Features
+## Element Roadmap

-This Element stores key information about optogenetic stimulus protocols used during experimental sessions:
+This Element stores key information about optogenetic stimulus protocols used during experimental sessions.
+Further development of this Element is community driven.
+Upon user requests and based on guidance from the Scientific Steering Group we will add further features to this Element.

-- Stimulus parameters (waveform properties, wavelength, power, duration, etc.)
+- [x] Stimulus parameters (waveform properties, wavelength, power, duration, etc.)
-- Implant location of the optical fiber.
+- [x] Implant location of the optical fiber
-- Stimulus pulse generator.
+- [x] Stimulus pulse generator
-- Stimulus start and end times during an experimental session.
+- [x] Stimulus start and end times during an experimental session

 ## Element Architecture